paulevsGitch/NoMoreLasso/README.md

 # NoMoreLasso

-Simple mod that completely removes lasso from Melee Animation mod
+Simple mod for RimWorld that completely removes lasso from Melee Animation mod.

+Lasso items will be removed from the map and pawns inventory on map load and when new pawns spawn.
+Lasso will be not selled by traders (has zero market value).
+Button with lasso modes will is removed too.